fat-forensics/fat-forensics/doc/tutorials/model-explainability.rst

 Permutation Feature Importance
 ==============================

-Permutation Feature Importance (PFI) tells us by how much does the model's predictive error changes as we randomly permute each feature in the dataset.
+PFI tells us by how much does the model's predictive error change as we randomly permute each feature in the dataset.
 By randomly permuting, PFI essentially breaks the relationship between feature and target.
-Therefore, if permutating a feature results in an increase in predictive error then PFI considers this feature important for prediction.
+Therefore, if permuting a feature results in a decrease in predictive performance metric then PFI considers this feature important for prediction.

-Unlike ICE and PD, PFI measures the change in predictive error as we vary each feature.
+Unlike ICE and PD, PFI measures the change in predictive perfomance metric as we sequentially shuffle values of each feature while preserving the original values of the remaining features.
-Therefore, there is no need to select a parituclar class of interest, we could also use PFI on regression models by selecting an appropriate scoring function.
+Therefore, there is no need to select a parituclar class of interest.
+We could also use PFI on regression models by selecting an appropriate scoring function.

 To calculate the PFI of the iris_dataset, we make use of :func:`\